nabeerah27/oop-labtask/src/Week12_Money_Changer/README.md

 - Learned to model real-world cashier–customer interaction using OOP.
 - Understood how payment affects stock before returning change.
-- Practiced applying **Greedy Algorithm** in real-world currency distribution with both arrays and `HashMap`.
+- Practiced applying **Greedy Algorithm** in real-world currency distribution with both arrays and `LinkedHashMap`.
 - Strengthened skills in object-oriented programming with encapsulated fields, reusable methods, and inheritance.
 - Improved skills in formatted console outputs for bill printing and stock display.
 - Validated the importance of data validation (e.g., insufficient money or exact payment cases).